sabertazimi/awesome-notes/computerScience/virtualization/virtBasicNotes.md

   and demand paging are not guaranteed for memory allocated within the primary region
 - managing physical memory:
   create contiguous physical memory dynamically through periodic memory compaction
-- managing direct-segment registers:
+- managing direct segment registers:
   When the OS dispatches a thread;
   it loads the BASE, LIMIT, and OFFSET values from the PCB
 - Growing and shrinking direct segment
-  (by updating direct-segment registers and page table entries)
+  (by updating direct segment registers and page table entries)

-#### Virtual Machines with direct-segment
+#### Virtual Machines with Direct Segment

 In a virtualized environment the memory accesses goes through two levels of address translations: